- 1 Activity Tours in the Old Town

 Tour operators: Hoi An Kayak Tours

 Tours include snacks, lunches, stops at local farmhouses, and some even drive you back to your hotel if the tour takes you further away.
 All tours include the equipment you need.
-If you’d prefer to explore the rice fields and little villages on your own, you can easily hire a bike at your accommodation or at one of the shops in town (costs are around 50,000 VND (2 USD) per day).
+But if you’d prefer to explore the rice fields and little villages on your own, you can easily hire a bike at your accommodation or at one of the shops in town (costs are around 50,000 VND (2 USD) per day).

-Why do it?
 You are passionate about cycling and would like to get a more personal experience with Vietnamese families, or you are travelling as a family and look for a suitable activity.

 Cost: 851,000 – 1,817,000 VND (37 – 79 USD), depending on duration and tour